kmohrf/node-fontdump/README.md

 ## License

-Licsensed under the terms of the ISC license.
+Licensed under the terms of the ISC license.
 See the `LICENSE` file.